coqui-ai/STT/doc/DEPLOYMENT.rst

 You can deploy 🐸STT models either via a command-line client or a language binding. 🐸 provides three language bindings and one command line client.
 There also exist several community-maintained clients and language bindings, which are listed `further down in this README <#third-party-bindings>`_.

-*Note that 🐸 currently only provides packages for CPU deployment with Python 3.5 or higher on Linux.
+*Note that 🐸STT currently only provides packages for CPU deployment with Python 3.5 or higher on Linux.
 We're working to get the rest of our usually supported packages back up and running as soon as possible.*

 * :ref:`The Python package + language binding <py-usage>`
 * :ref:`The command-line client <cli-usage>`
 * :ref:`The native C API <c-usage>`
 * :ref:`The Node.JS package + language binding <nodejs-usage>`
-* :github:`The .NET client + language binding <native_client/dotnet/README.rst>`
+* :ref:`The .NET client + language binding <build-native-client-dotnet>`

 .. _download-models: